-Restamax divides risk factors influencing business operations, result and stock exchange value into five main categories: market and business operation risks, risks related to the personnel, technology and data security risks, financing risks and legal risks.
+Restamax divides the risk factors influencing business operations, result and stock exchange value into five main categories: market and business operation risks, risks related to the personnel, technology and data security risks, financing risks and juridical risks.

 The Group’s risk management and market change anticipation constitute an integral part of the management’s everyday work in order to guarantee the continuity of the business operations.
 Restamax carries out continuous risk mapping related to its operations and aims to protect itself from identified risk factors in the best possible way.